 A comparative analysis of selected transitional politics systems in Latin America, Africa, and Asia.
-General problems arising during the transition from traditional societies to modern industrial states are examined to describe typical patterns of political change. (offered every two years)
+General problems arising during the transition from traditional societies to modern industrial states are examined to describe typical patterns of political change.
+(Offered every third year.)